Tuesday / July 2 / 2019

 When we were finished, we still had some time, and one of our returning members suggested that we play “Animal Sounds,” which is in the top-five silliest games in the whole dang arsenal of silly SIP games.
 He explained the game: an ensemble member stands in the middle of the circle, hands over eyes.
 He spins as the rest of the ensemble walks in a circle until he shouts “STOP!” and, eyes still covered, points out another ensemble member.
 “Make for me the sound of….” he says, and requests the sound of an animal in a situation (“an elephant taking a bubble bath,” for example, or “a nearsighted crow accidentally crashing his space shuttle into the International Space Station”).
 Based only on the sound, the person in the center has to guess who he’s singled out.
 It’s just as goofy as it sounds, and it was wonderful.

 Everyone has having so much fun that we had to make a hasty exit when the time came.
-There was so much energy, so much enthusiasm and excitement in that room--we all felt warm as we left Parnall… and not just from the summer heat!
+There was so much energy, so much enthusiasm and excitement in that room--it was a great first day.

 Friday / July 5 / 2019